besacier/mboshi-french-parallel-corpus/README.md

 * ZRC_scoring: contains scripts + ref files to score spoken word discovery with the Zero Resource Challenge Metrics (see http://zerospeech.com and http://sapience.dec.ens.fr/bootphon/2017/page_3.html if you’re not familiar with these metrics) the ref files for ZCR metrics were obtained from the above forced alignements

-* lrec2018-submission.pdf : our submission to LREC2018 that describes this dataset
+* lrec2018-submission.pdf : our submission to LREC2018 that describes this dataset - see http://arxiv.org/abs/1710.03501